matthew-haines/bhs_aeronautics/README.md

   - Wireless Network allowing for communication between laptop client and RPi server.
   - WebSocket Server for low-latency Server-Client Communication.
   - Autonomous and Manual Control Software.
-#### Control Software
+### Control Software
 - Abstraction of low level motor control and sensor input.
 - PID Controller for heading, allowing for stable flight.
-- I learned about Euler Angles and Rotation matrices to switch between reference frames for acceleration vectors.
+- I learned about Euler Angles and Rotation matrices to switch between reference frames.
 ### Simulation Software
-- Working on a full physics simulation environment of quadcopter dynamics for OpenAI Gym.
-Physics based on http://andrew.gibiansky.com/downloads/pdf/Quadcopter%20Dynamics,%20Simulation,%20and%20Control.pdf.
+- Made a quadcopter dynamics simulation environment for OpenAI Gym.
+Physics courtesy of [Andrew Gibianksy's Blog](http://andrew.gibiansky.com/downloads/pdf/Quadcopter%20Dynamics,%20Simulation,%20and%20Control.pdf).
-- Allow for preliminary training and comparison of control model performance.
+- Allows for preliminary training and comparison of control model performance and experimentation in Control Theory.
-- Control Theory (yay)
-### Clientside (WIP)
+### Clientside
 - App based on Electron Framework.
 - Simple control interface.
 - Fast communication with WebSocket Server on Raspberry Pi.